Back to Blog

 }

-Essentially, this calculation gives each thread a unique index idx into the arrays.
+This code gives each thread a unique index idx into the arrays.
 The kernel uses each thread's index to have that thread add one element from A and B. The __global__ qualifier means this function is a CUDA kernel that runs on the device (GPU) and can be launched from host (CPU) code.
-The if (idx < n) guard is there because you can launch slightly more threads than the array length, and those extra threads simply do nothing if their index is out of range.
+The if (idx < n) guard is there because we can launch slightly more threads than the array length, and those extra threads simply do nothing if their index is out of range.

-When I initiate a kernel's execution from my main CPU program (called the "host code"), I specify the number of threads.
-The kernel itself runs on the GPU, but I need CPU code to configure and start it.
+Kernel execution begins in the main CPU program (the "host code"), which configures how many threads to run.
+The kernel itself runs on the GPU, but host code is needed to configure and launch it.
 For example:

 int N = 1000000;